avi-rami/hw3-ecs162/README.md

-# ECS 162 Homework 3 - Web Application
+# Web Application

-This is a web application built for ECS 162 Homework 3.
+This is a web application built for a project.
 The application consists of a frontend and backend service, containerized using Docker.

 ## Project Structure